 - Unimpeded movement

 - Low maintenance and a good life span

 Before you can design a car park however, you should have an idea of how it is going to be built.

 What’s the best method of construction for a Multi-Storey Car Park?

 Utilising structural steel frames and composite steel decking for car park construction is proving to be a popular approach.
 Building multi-storey-car-parks using steel allows all of the key attributes of good car park design to be met and offers greater design flexibility.
 The car park structure can be designed to maximise the number of spaces delivered, rather than the number of spaces being determined by the shape of the car park structure, as is the case with car parks constructed from concrete.
 Steel frame also accommodates different car park cladding styles, enables the easy integration of modern car park technologies and is vandal proof, robust and fire resistant.

 If that isn’t enough, there is a strong commercial case for building your multi-storey car park in steel frame and composite flooring.
 Steel is lightweight yet strong, therefore reducing the foundation requirements which results in greatly reduced construction time scales.
 This is particularly important when the venue requiring the car park needs to remain functional, such as a railway, hospital or retail park.
 Reduced timescales can also reap the benefits of reduced build costs.

 Steel deck profiles (often referred to as composite metal decking) are manufactured from galvanised steel and can be specified in long spans reducing the number of columns required and increasing the volume of spaces and, as a result, the potential car park revenue.

-We’ll talk more about constructing a car park in our next post, How do you Build a Car Park?
+We’ll talk more about constructing a car park in our next post, How to Build a Car Park.

 How do you design a car park layout?